 In general, the best torrent clients already come optimized.
 Unless your ISP imposes severe restrictions on P2P traffic, any torrent client you pick should do the job.

 So, yes - you'll be able to download files without having to dive into your torrent client's settings.
-All you have to open is open any torrent file, and your torrent client will launch.
+All you have to do is open any torrent file, and your torrent client will launch.
 You'll see a dialog box asking you where to save the files.
 However, doing so will go a long way.

 If you know how to tweak the right settings, you'll get to initialize new downloads faster, connect to more peers, and enjoy a more streamlined experience overall.

 To help you with this, we've focused on exploring the most popular torrent clients right now.
 First, you can learn how to use uTorrent, and then check how to configure uTorrent.
 This will lead you to our guide on making uTorrent faster.
-We also wrote about eliminating ads in uTorrent - without having to pay for a premium plan.
+We also wrote about disabling ads in uTorrent - without having to pay for a premium plan.

 Final Thoughts